 From the Apps tab, you can view, share, or delete current apps, add a new app, or view apps that have been shared with you.
 You’ll also see an overview of your plan usage:

 From the Account tab, you can set your account name and URL.
-This is used in the URLs for all of your apps that aren’t embedded or using a custom domain.
+This is used in the URLs for all of your apps that aren’t embedded.
 You may also temporarily freeze or delete your account from this page.

 The User tab manages your Knack user settings.
 Click "edit" to change your profile (name and email) or password: